 Does Vegan Cheese Taste like Dairy Cheese

-The one thing you will notice about the vegan cheese is that its flavors will not be as developed as the flavors of the dairy cheese.
+The one thing you will notice about vegan cheese is that its flavors will not be as developed as the flavors of real cheese.

 How Long Does Vegan Cheese Last?